tripledio/tripledio.github.io/about.md

 > You don't rise to the level of your expectations, you fall to the level of your training.

-#### More then code
+#### More than code

 In order to create successful software systems a great diversity of skills is needed. *A lot of them are non technical*.
 Gathering the requirements, fostering collaboration, good design, searching for new insights, working together ...

-When you hire Triple D, you hire a professional who is well versed in a wide range of topics.
+When you hire Triple D, you hire professionals that are well versed in a wide range of topics.

 ## Prerequisites  <a name="4"/>

 In order to achieve our ambitious goal we believe that there are certain prerequisites in order to make this possible.

 #### A close and honest partnership with our customer. <a name="4.a"/>
 We value open communication more then negotiated contracts.
 The end goal of a successful partnership is that both partners are pleased with the result.
 We want to build the software you *need*.
 Enabling you to continuously reap the benefits from a well designed solution both now and in the *future*.
 Therefore open and honest communication is necessary.
 How else can we built *your* great software *together*?

 #### Ownership of the development process <a name="4.b"/>
 When you hire Triple D, you hire people who have spent a lot of their time in getting proficient in their job.
-Which is so much more then writing code.
-Let us own to whole development process.
+Which is so much more than writing code.
+Let us own the whole development process.
 So that we can really deliver.

 > We do not offer a one size fits-all solution, we offer a rocket boosted start.